lou-tha/PaleolithicGreening/VegPer_Markdown/PaleolithicGreening.md

 #### Details Calc21Day Functions

 The function `Day_21` sets up the basic calculation and code for the vegetation period data.
 The base LGM (last glacial maximum) data shows the temperature each day of the year (*Temp*) as well as the mean temperature in another column (*Temp_mean*).
 This file is imported and renamed **LGM_temp** to work with and and change the file, without corrupting the main data file.
-The function `Day_21` sets up the calculation of the base LGM data first, to have **LGM_temp** run through the `calc_21` function and afterwards use the calculated Vegetation data for LGM to then add the season factors (`period_correction` function) to calculate the vegetation periods for the defined interstadial and stadial time periods.
+The function `Day_21` sets up the calculation of the base LGM data first, to have **LGM_temp** run through the `calc_21` function and afterwards use the calculated vegetation data for LGM to then add the period correction factors (`period_correction` function) to calculate the vegetation periods for the defined interstadial and stadial time periods.

 With `calc_21` the start and end of the vegetation period is calculated.
 We have set the start and end of the vegetation period as 21 days of consecutive temperatures above 5 degrees Celsius. `calc_21` uses two subsets which define if the mean temperature was above or below 5 degrees Celsius for 21 consecutive days before or after the currently checked Day of Year.
 The function runs trough the column *Veg* of the sorted data (LGM_temp) and shows the vegetation period of a temperature mean of 5 degrees Celsius for at least 21 consecutive days by depicting either a 1 (if at least 21 consecutive days) or 0 (if less than 21 consecutive days) in the column *Veg.21Day*.

 The function `period_correction` uses the base data (LGM), which has the calculated mean temperature, and sorts the data to show if the mean temperature is above or below 5 degrees Celsius.
 It is sorted by depicting either a 1 (if temperature is over 5 degrees) or 0 (if temperature is below 5 degrees) into the column *Veg*.
 The function also adds the period correction factor data (period_correction) from NGRIP and Black Sea to the base data (LGM).
-Afterwards the `calc_21` function is used to sort and show the vegetation period of the new data with the added season factors.
+Afterwards the `calc_21` function is used to sort and show the vegetation period of the new data with the added correction factors.

 ```R